disruptive-technologies/python-client/docs/configuration.rst

 Package-Wide
 ------------
 The following snippet shows the various variables that can be configured and their default values.
-Setting a new value directly on the package itself, as shown below, will alter the behavior for all methods in the package at once.
+Setting a new value directly on the package itself as shown below will alter the behavior for all methods in the package.

 .. _config params: